testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/ios-apps/create-a-new-element.md

 ---

 ---
-In Testsigma, you can create elements for an iOS Project using our Recorder.
+In Testsigma, you can create elements for an iOS Project using our Test Recorder.
 There are 2 ways to do that.
 See how you can

 1. [capture multiple elements at the same time](https://testsigma.com/docs/elements/ios-apps/record-multiple-elements/).